 Am I going to make enough milk for my baby?
 That’s a common worry of many new moms who’ve just returned home from the hospital.
 Here Cleveland Clinic lactation consultant Suzanne Forsgren, RN, BSN, IBCLC, offers 12 tips for establishing a good supply in your baby’s first weeks.

-If your physician deems your pregnancy high risk, you can feel confident knowing that we have access to the Cleveland Clinic Department of Maternal-Fetal Medicine located in the Hillcrest Atrium.
+If your physician deems your pregnancy high risk, you can feel confident knowing that we have access to the Cleveland Clinic Department of Maternal-Fetal Medicine.

 The team in maternal-fetal medicine consists of: